wengsy150943/Leopard/README.md

 You can get source file from <https://github.com/lpypl/BugReproducer>.

-## Config
+## Configuration
-Config is a description of the bug reproduction process.
+Configuration is a description of the bug reproduction process.

 Here is an example.